Avi-Kenny/SimEngine/docs/docs/function-reference/run_on_cluster.md

 <tr valign="top"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>cluster_config</span></td>
 <td>
 <p>A list of configuration options.
 You must specify
-either <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>js</span> (the job scheduler you are using) or <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>tid_var</span> (the name of the environment variable that your task ID) is stored in.
-You can optionally specify <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>dir</span>, which is a path to a directory that will hold your simulation object and results (this defaults to the current working directory).</p>
+either <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>js</span> (the job scheduler you are using) or <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>tid_var</span> (the name of the environment variable that your task ID is stored in).
+Run
+<span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>js_support()</span> to see a list of job schedulers that are currently
+supported.
+You can optionally also specify <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>dir</span>, which is a character string representing a path to a directory; this directory will serve as your working directory and hold your simulation object, temporary <span class="pkg">simba</span> objects, and simulation results (this defaults to the working directory of the R script that contains your simulation code).</p>
 </td></tr>
 </table>